ZacharyWesterman/paisley/README.md

 - binary numbers, `0b1111`
 - decimal numbers, `1.2345` or `12345` or `1_000_000`.
 Note that underscores are ignored by the compiler, you can use them for readability purposes.
 - booleans, `true` or `false`
-- nothing, `null`, equivalent to Lua's "nil"
+- `null`, equivalent to Lua's "nil"
 - Strings with interpolation allowed, `"some text"`
 - Strings with NO interpolation, `'some text'`
 - variables, `var_name`, `x`, etc.